Why is the Aviatrix Global Transit solution a better choice over Cisco CSR?

 When a software upgrade is required for new features, bug fixes, or security patches in production, it will just require a few clicks on the Controller GUI shown below.
 The admin will need to follow the upgrade document to upgrade CSR software.
 The inline software upgrade is supported by Aviatrix solution, but not CSR’s.
 The admin definitely wants the software upgrade in the production to be streamlined and hitless without a fire drill outside of a maintenance window.

-It is obvious that Aviatrix secure networking platform provides more operational support for the admin, not to mention the technical advantages.
+Aviatrix’s secure networking platform provides more operational support for the admin, not to mention the technical advantages.
 As an admin, Aviatrix global transit solution will make your life easier and OPEX much more efficient.
 It is a better choice over the Cisco CSR solution for most deployments given the operational issues discussed here.